Cleary University: History

 Cleary University sponsored both football and basketball in the early years of the university's history but dropped athletics at some point.
 The current athletic department was created in 2012 and joined the USCAA.
 Starting in 2012 with men's and women's cross country in the fall and men's and women's golf in the spring, the university rapidly expanded the athletics program in the years following.
 The university was awarded the 2017 USCAA's Director's Cup, which is awarded annually to the athletic program that achieves the most cumulative success in the 80-member association.
-Standings are based on a points system and algorithm, with points awarded on the basis of sports offered and results of national championship events.
-In 2014 and again in 2015 the woman's cross country team placed second at the National Championships.
-In 2016, the woman's cross country team placed first at the National Championships.
+Standings are based on a points system and algorithm, with points awarded based on sports offered and results of national championship events.
+In 2014 and again in 2015, the women's cross-country team placed second at the National Championships.
+In 2016, the women's cross country team placed first at the National Championships.
 The men's cross country team was able to compete for its first time at the National Championships and ended up placing third.
-2015 marked the universities first National Champion team in Men's Golf.
-The university also had the individual National Champion in woman's cross country in 2013 and 2014, as well as the individual National Champion in men's golf in 2015.
-In the 2019–20 academic year, Cleary University would add a men's and women's hockey team starting in the fall of 2019.
+2015 marked the university's first National Champion team in Men's Golf.
+The university also had the individual National Champion in women's cross country in 2013 and 2014, as well as the individual National Champion in men's golf in 2015.
+In the 2019–20 academic year, Cleary University will add a men's and women's hockey team starting in the fall of 2019.